 By putting architects at the centre of a simplified planning process we can prioritise quality design and create homes that not only look great but also are built to last.

-Article by Vicky Saunders, Managing Director of BTP, appeared in LABM Magazine on 8th October 2019
+Article by Vicky Saunders, Managing Director of BTP, 8th October 2019

 Get in touch

 BTP were architects on the design and delivery of 70 supported units across four sites in Manchester for people with...
 Read More

 BTP were project architects on a scheme to design and deliver nine affordable homes on vacant piece of land near the Fallowfield...
 Read More

 The site has been cleared in readiness for contractor, Chrome Services Ltd, to start work on site shortly.
 The development...
 Read More